Parvfect/Incomplete_cycles/README.md

 2. testing_pbsim_alignment.ipynb
     > This reads the files outputted by PBSIM and attempts to recover the information using clustering - implemented in aligned_clustering.py.
 Most of the code is a straight copy of - https://github.com/MLI-lab/noisy_dna_data_storage/blob/master/LSH_clustering.ipynb.
+    > I've changed the code a bit to run 1000 strands together, each with varying coupling rates, and capping flag on and off.
+I then isolate using the clusters and merge clusters based on top-k candidates (more than 0.3 matching the strand) using consensus.
+Seems to work really well.
     They basically cluster into groups of (5-15) and then run multiple sequence alignment in each cluster using MUSCLE (https://www.ebi.ac.uk/jdispatcher/msa/muscle?stype=protein), the defacto way to do it for natural bio purposes.
 Taking consensus of the top k candidates (right now checking against the original strand).
 Leads to a pretty high accuracy (on one test - need to repeat).